gustaf-a/gustaf-a/README.md

 Self-taught C# developer with engineering background and big interest in project management and process improvements.
-Located in Malmö, Sweden.
+Currently focused on AI pair programming.

 https://www.linkedin.com/in/gustaf-ahlner/